mco-gh/mco.dev/content/post/media/national.md

 coverImage = "img/national.jpg"
 +++

+Here's some soothing Friday music for trying times.
 This whole set is great but I especially love the first song, *This is the Last Time*.

 <!--more-->